Kay Williamson

 Kay Williamson (January 26, 1935, Hereford, United Kingdom - January 3, 2005, Brazil), born Ruth Margaret Williamson, was a linguist who specialised in the study of African languages, particularly those of the Niger Delta in Nigeria, where she lived for nearly fifty years.
 She has been called "The Mother of Nigerian Linguistics" and is also notable for proposing the Pan-Nigerian alphabet.

+Her work emphasized the urgency of preserving minority and colonial legacies, often employing collaborative methods with local informants to ensure cultural accuracy.

 Early life

 Kay Williamson was born in Hereford, England, where she lived for the first 18 years of her life.
 She was the eldest of six children.
 Her father, Alfred Henry Williamson, also known as Harry, was the founder of Wyevale Nurseries.
 Her father and mother, Harriett Eileen Williamson, turned the Wyevale nurseries into one of the largest garden center chains in Europe.
 Williamson was educated at Hereford girls' high school and St Hilda's College, Oxford, where she took a BA in English in 1956, followed by an MA in 1960.